Floreana Island: Geology

-Isla Floreana is a shield volcano, which has erupted alkaline basalts since 1.5 Ma.
+Floreana is a shield volcano, which has erupted alkaline basalts since 1.5 Ma.
 It is the southernmost island in the Galapagos Archipelago, and a 3,400 m submarine escarpment 10 km south of the island forms the southern boundary of the Galapagos Platform.
 There are over 50 scoria cones onshore and 6 tuff cones offshore.
 Mostly composed of tephra, these cones are the origin of the A'a lava flows.
 The oldest flows are on the northern end of the island, while the youngest (26 ka) are on the southern end.
 Cerro Pajas, the tallest inactive volcano on the island, is the origin of the largest lava flow (272 ka).

-Important Bird Area
+Wildlife

 The island has been recognised as an Important Bird Area (IBA) by BirdLife International.
 It supports one of the main colonies of critically endangered Galápagos petrels in the archipelago, with about 350 nests scattered beneath a dense vegetation among the rocks.
-Medium tree finches are endemic to the island.
-Other significant species include lava gulls and Galapagos penguins.
+Medium tree finches, also critically endangered, are endemic to the island.
+Other significant species include the endangered Large tree finch, lava gulls, Galapagos penguins, and as of 2025 the Galapagos crake was rediscovered on the island.
+At one point in time several other animals that have become locally extinct also once lived on the island such as the Floreana mockingbird, the Galapagos racer Pseudalsophis biserialis biserialis, the Vegetarian finch, the Large ground finch, the Darwin's flycatcher, the Sharp-beaked ground finch, the Grey warbler-finch, the Galapagos American barn owl tyto furcata punctatissima, and the Galapagos hawk.
+Today, restoration and Rewilding projects are underway to reintroduce these animals including the Floreana mockingbird, and even selectively bred hybrids of the extinct Floreana giant tortoise, and the Vulnerable volcan wolf giant tortoise Chelonoidis becki "from nearby Isabela Island" back to florena's ecosystem.